School of Fine Arts

 Typically Offered: Departmental Discretion.

 Course Description: This course delves more deeply into the technical functions of a digital camera as well as the art of photography.
 There is an emphasis on independent student work.
 Students must have access to a DSLR or mirrorless camera with the ability to shoot in manual mode and capture RAW images.
+Six studio hours.
 Prerequisite(s): ART 359.

 ART 371 Topics in Ancient/Medieval Art Credits: 3